LafeLabs/mapfactory4/README.md

 - add link to editor, make editor dynamically update for whatever files are around, either html or in js or php, css

-### scroll.html

-- add no-update mode
-- add math mode
-- add conversion to standalone doc with hammer.js
-- add icons for modes instead of words
-- add copy remote scroll option

-### feed.html

-- add links
-- add text
-- add external feed import functionality, test input/output
-- add system for copy/paste of markdown code from here to drop into scroll in readme

-### symbol.html

-- dynamic x0 and y0, unit, put these into the glyph feed as an object
-- add svg functionality, export, save, etc
-- background image functionality(low priority)

-### hypercube.html

-- export images with glyph spelling
-- export images with much more customization than symbol.html(ok to have it be complicated here, for expert users)
-- design overall window layout and functionality
-- easy import and export of fonts, shape tables, etc, sharing of all the parts
-- metalanguage for robotics functionality set up as simple template
-- control panel editor
-- keyboard editor
-- style editor
-- product properties: shape, format, x0,y0, unit
-- standard library of shapes and fonts:
-    - katakana dots font
-    - english dots font
-    - hebrew calligraphy font
-    - nautical signal flag font
-    - standard circuit diagrams
-    - quantum gates
-    - golden ratio sacred geometry
-    - yoga stuff
-    - watershed symbolism, language of Watershed
-    - street symbolism, language of Street
-    - factory symbolism, language of Factory

-is this a better way to edit?